-6.1 The following trees are proposed for removal as part of the new development, as these specimens could not be effectively retained as they are located within the outline of the new structures, or located too close to make their retention feasible / sustainable.
+6.1 T11 is proposed for removal as part of the new development, as this tree could not be effectively retained as it is located within the outline of the new structures, or located too close to make its retention feasible / sustainable.
+This tree has been given a C category grading in accordance with BS 5837 and therefore should not act as a limitation on the effective use of the site, or impose any significant constraints on the layout (see table 1 BS5837).